Notes on the Geography of Oklahoma: Midtown Oklahoma City

 There are many empty lots around Emerson School, but there are also some houses that suggest the early character of the city.
 Here's 627 NW 7th, a block west of the school.
 The house was built in 1910 and has a bit over 2000 square feet.
 The house was last sold in 1999 for $22,500.

 Just north of the school's front door, these are the Memory Lane Apartments, at 509 NW 7th.
 They were built in 1900 and have been in the same ownership for a long time.
 The neighboring shotgun was sold by the Memory Lane owner in 2000 for $75,000.
 Its buyer bundled the house with two other buildings (one appears at the far right) and sold them in 2006 for $529,000 to Midtown Investments, one of several companies working to renovate the district.

 Here's 141 NE 26th, in the southwest quarter of Section 22, 12 North, 3 West.
-It was built in 1911 and sits on a lot about 250 feet wide and deep.
-There's plenty of room, even though we're only three blocks from the state capitol.
+It was built in 1911 and sits on a nearly square lot measuring about 250 feet wide and deep.
+We're only three blocks from the state capitol.

-Across the street, this home at 201 NE 26th is no longer owner-occupied but is owned instead by the anonymous but busy Home Equities, a set of partnerships with about 200 properties in Oklahoma County.
+Across the street, this home at 201 NE 26th is no longer owner-occupied but is owned instead by Home Equities, a set of partnerships with about 200 properties in Oklahoma County.

 At the end of the same block: two owner-occupied homes built--surely by the same hand--in 1932.
 We're at 316 and 320 NE 26th, and if we had X-ray vision we could see the state capitol, just a couple of blocks to the southeast.
 How many state capitols are so close to such low-value properties?

 We've moved south of the river, to the pleasantly shady 401 SE 23.
 The house was built in 1910 and last sold in 1990, for $6,500.